reactjs/react.dev/beta/src/pages/apis/react/useMemo.md

 ### A todolist {/*a-todolist*/}

-The following example uses a combination of hooks such as, `useState`, `useCallback`, and `useMemo`. `todos`, `tab`, and `draft` are state variables as they are used to track and set the state.
+The following example uses a combination of hooks such as `useState`, `useCallback`, and `useMemo`. `todos`, `tab`, and `draft` are state variables used to track and set the state.

 Here, there are two tabs named `All` and `Completed`.
-The todolist is popoulated in the `All` tab initially.
+The todolist is populated in the `All` tab initially.
 When a todo item is checked as completed, that item can now be listed in the `Completed` tab.

 Using `useMemo` hook you can skip the expensive recalculation of `getVisibleTodos` function.
 Also, it skips the re-render of the components when you enter something in the input field.